-6.7.4 In order to facilitate the delivery of SANG, a tariff will need to be agreed through which developer contributions can be collected within the 7km zone of influence.
-The tariff for SANG within Mid Sussex will firstly be determined by the preferred option for delivering SANG.
-The evidence base for establishing and justifying the tariff needs to be robust and informed by (i) estimations of the likely increase in population within the zone of influence, (ii) a detailed and costed programme of works to establish the SANG, and (iii) costs for management and maintenance of the site as SANG in perpetuity (i.e. at least 80 years).
+- 6.7.1 Developer contributions will be collected via the Community Infrastructure Levy (CIL) in order to facilitate the delivery of SANG within the 7km zone of influence.
+Under the CIL each development pays a flat rate towards a variety of infrastructure types.
+Delivery of SANG and the Access Management and Monitoring Strategy will be included within the Infrastructure Delivery Plan for the district.
+Through its governance of the CIL, the Council commits to providing SANG in accordance with the Revised Draft District Plan and its HRA. - 6.7.2 The sum required for SANG within Mid Sussex will firstly be determined by the preferred option for delivering SANG.
+The evidence base for establishing and justifying this sum needs to be robust and informed by (i) estimations of the likely increase in population within the zone of influence, (ii) a detailed and costed programme of works to establish the SANG, and (iii) costs for management and maintenance of the site as SANG in perpetuity (i.e. at least 80 years).

-Developing a tariff for SANG
+Developing a cost for SANG

-- 6.7.5 In order to establish a SANG delivery tariff to be charged to residential development within the zone of influence, the following work needs to be undertaken: - Agree the preferred site(s) for delivering SANG; - Set out the occupancy rate for 1, 2, 3 and 4+ bedroom dwellings (or rate per square metre of residential floor space); - Develop and cost a SANG delivery plan for the agreed site(s); - Develop and cost a management plan for the proposed SANG(s), for a period of at least 80 years; - Using the above, calculate the total costs for delivering the SANG(s); - Agree a likely number of dwellings that will be delivered within the 7km zone; - Use the number of dwellings to calculate the number of additional people generated; - Use the number of dwellings to calculate the tariff rate per person.
-This will use the total costs calculated above, divided by the total number of people generated; and - Apply the per person cost to the average dwelling occupancy level per dwelling type. - 6.7.6 A worked example is outlined in Table 6.3 for a theoretical site of approximately 25ha in size, and needing some habitat management works for conversion to SANG, but not requiring land purchase.
+- 6.7.3 In order to establish the cost of delivering a SANG, the following work needs to be undertaken: - Agree the preferred site(s) for delivering SANG; - Develop and cost a SANG delivery plan for the agreed site(s); - Develop and cost a management plan for the proposed SANG(s), for a period of at least 80 years; - Using the above, calculate the total costs for delivering the SANG(s);